Tablet Comparison Table

 Platform options (Operating Systems)

-Android Ice Cream (or Ice Cream Sandwich or ICS or 4.0)
+Android Ice Cream (or Ice Cream Sandwich or ICS)

 Targetted for tablets.
 Formally released with Motorola Xoom February 2011: now improved to become 3 .1.